Azure-Samples/media-services-dotnet-dynamic-encryption-with-drm/README.md

 - An Internet connection
 - An Azure subscription

-This sample demonstrates funtionality that was introduced in Azure Media Services SDK for .Net -Version 3.5.2.
+This sample demonstrates functionality that was introduced in Azure Media Services SDK for .Net -Version 3.5.2 (specifically, the ability to define a Widevine license template and request a Widevine license from Azure Media Services).
 The following Nuget package command was used to install the package:

 	PM> Install-Package windowsazure.mediaservices -Version 3.5.2